KatieWoe/bbcourts/WEEKLY_STATUS.md

 Jaekyeong Lee: Last week, the lab on JavaScript was quite time-consuming so could not work much on the group project.
 I started drafting the SQL design document to share with the teammates which I will continue working on for the next 2 weeks.

+Jonathan Hu: Last week, I spent time transitioning my database knowledge from Mongo to SQL since we have decided to use SQL instead.
+This week I plan on filling out the checkpoint 4 markdown file to help support completing the database information.

 # Week 11/3

 ## Individual Updates